apiato/documentation/docs/additional-features/apiato-containers/documentation.md

 ```
 :::

+### Change the Documentations URL's {#change-the-documentations-urls}
+[Publish the configs](#publish-configs) and change `types.public.url` & `types.private.url`.

+### Private Documentation Protection {#private-docs-protection}
+By default, this feature is **disabled** in local environment and **enabled** in production.
+To change this behaviour [Publish the configs](#publish-configs) and change `protect-private-docs`.

+Private documentations route is protected with the `auth:web` middleware.
+You can grant users access to the protected docs by updating `access-private-docs-roles` &
+`access-private-docs-permission` values in documentation config.
+By default, users need `access-private-docs` permission to access private docs.

 ### Edit Default Generated Values in Templates {#edit-default-generated-values-in-templates}

 Apiato by defaults generates 2 API documentations, each one has its own `apidoc.json` file.
-Both can be modified from the Documentation Containers in `Containers/Vendor/Documentation/ApiDocJs/`
+Both can be modified from

-### Change the Documentations URL's {#change-the-documentations-urls}

-Edit the config file of the Documentation Container `Containers/Vendor/Documentation/Configs/vendor-documentation.php`
+the Documentation Container in `Containers/Vendor/Documentation/ApiDocJs/` and need [Source code modification](#modify-code).

 ### Edit the Documentation Header {#edit-the-documentation-header}